-Learning Area: Humanities HOLA: Miss O Lester Subject Coordinator: Mr T Chalk
+Subject Coordinator: Mr T Chalk

 Geography helps you to make sense of the world around you.
-It is contemporary, interesting and challenging.
-It covers a mix of issues such as global development, natural hazards, conflict and climate change.
+It is up-to-date, relevant, interesting and challenging.
+It covers a range of current issues such as climate change, global development, natural hazards, urbanization and conflict.
 The GCSE will give you a broad range of useful transferable skills as well as letting you get to grips with some of the big issues that are affecting our world today and will do in the future.
-There are compulsory fieldtrips as part of the course and students should expect to spend some of their learning time outdoors.
+There are compulsory fieldtrips as part of the course and students should expect to spend some of their learning time outdoors